MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

     ![Manifest designer in Visual Studio](images/packaging-screen1.jpg)

     Check that you have all the images that are required for an app on the **Visual Assets** tab.
+This is where you would provide [app icons and logos](https://docs.microsoft.com/en-us/windows/uwp/design/style/app-icons-and-logos).

     From the **Packaging** tab, you can enter publishing data.
 This is where you can choose which certificate to use to sign your app.
 All MSIX apps must be signed with a certificate.